mill413/arxiv-daily/docs/README.md

 ##

-This repository hosts the source code for cv-arxiv-daily, an useful sripts to fetch arxiv paper daily.
+This repository hosts the source code for cv-arxiv-daily, an useful scripts to fetch arxiv paper daily.

 ## Overview